icpc/ccs-specs/Contest_API.md

 | version         | string | no       | Expected output from running the version-command.
 | version-command | string | no       | Command to run to get the version.
 Defaults to `<command> --version` if not specified.

-The compiler and runner elements are intended for informational purposes.
+The compiler and runner objects are intended for informational purposes.
 It is not expected that systems will synchronize compiler and runner settings via this interface.

 #### Known languages